hackalot/mirus/README.md

 Subscribe to the [mailing list](https://groups.google.com/forum/#!forum/mirus-dev) to get up-to-date development discussion and participate with the developers.

 ### Issue Tracker
-If you run into issues (which we almost guarantee you will), please post them on the [issue tracker](https://github.comm/joshbeitler/mirus/issues).
+If you run into issues (which we almost guarantee you will), please post them on the [issue tracker](https://github.com/joshbeitler/mirus/issues).
 Please tag and describe your issue in detail, and if any error codes are provided please include them.

 ### Getting Help
 We are active on Twitter at [@mirusproject](http://twitter.com/mirusproject), as well as the IRC channel `#mirus` on `irc.freenode.net`.
-Detailed documentation can be found on the [wiki](https://github.comm/joshbeitler/mirus/wiki) or in the docs/ directory of the source.
+Detailed documentation can be found on the [wiki](https://github.com/joshbeitler/mirus/wiki) or in the docs/ directory of the source.

 ## License
 ```
-Copyright 2013 Mirus Project

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.
 You may obtain a copy of the License at